Tuesday, November 12, 2019

 When you do stand for a cause, you are extending to a larger audience the grievances covered in the cause.
 And that is the best way to compel an irresponsible government into action.
 But most often, Nigerians do not see the larger picture.
 Your mind is fixated not on the benefit to you and the larger society, but on the thought of him becoming popular for starting the process.

 Nigerians should stop sleeping on their rights.
 Learn to stand for a good cause.
 Osinbajo is not the enemy.
-I know what it is no be feared and suffered rejection, not specifically on what you are doing wrong, but what you are perceived of becoming or doing in the future.
+I know what it is not to be fear and suffer rejection, not specifically on what you are doing wrong, but what you are perceived of becoming or doing in the future.

 No comments: